drexed/lite-ruby/docs/ENUMERABLE.md

 `critical_zscore`
 ------
-returns the critical_zscore of elements of a collection.
+Returns the critical_zscore of elements of a collection.

 ```ruby
 [].critical_zscore                              #=> nil